 Level 6 Diploma in Dance Pedagogy

-Applications for the January 2014 intake on the Level 6 Diploma in Dance Pedagogy are now closed.
+Applications for the January 2015 intake on the Level 6 Diploma in Dance Pedagogy will be opening on Monday 30th June.
+Download your application form now!

 For further information and details of course fees, please email the Education & Training Department at email@example.com now!